mensreaMC/Deus-Ex-Machina/README.md

 I.Mod design philosophies and general mod overview (make sure you check out the general mod overview section of the article as it offers a more comprehensive rundown, the rest of the document is kind of the mission statement)

+II.The DXM Experience

-II.Workshop system and blocks
+III.Workshop system and blocks

-III.Labor system and blocks
+IV.Labor system and blocks

-IV.The peoples tools!
+V.The peoples tools!

-V.Power plant/machine general blocks
+VI.Power plant/machine general blocks

-VI.Mining machines and ore processing overview (you may need to consult Worldgen (mineral) alongside that)
+VII.Mining machines and ore processing overview (you may need to consult Worldgen (mineral) alongside that)

-VII.any documents as you now likely have a firm understanding of what we are trying to achieve, but I recomend the Sub-critical Steam Plant document for a good start on how we will approach power generation
+IIX.any documents as you now likely have a firm understanding of what we are trying to achieve, but I recomend the Sub-critical Steam Plant document for a good start on how we will approach power generation

                                                   **THE PITCH PHASE**